entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 * `spec.replicas` - the number of replicas to be made available on the Deployment of this Entando App.
 * `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Entando App Engine container.
 * `spec.ecrGitSshSecretName` - a secret containing a private key file named `rsa_id` that matches a public key configured in the Git server.
 * `spec.storageClass` - the name of the StorageClass to use for PersistentVolumeClaims created for this EntandoApp.
-For more information go to [Kubernetes explanation on Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+For more information, go to [Kubernetes explanation on Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/).

 ## EntandoPlugin